liampan/space-invaders/README.md

 # spaceInvaders

-my attempt at the space invaders kata set at FPNE
+my attempt at the space invaders kata set at FP::NE